Sunday, September 28, 2025

 In Matthew 10:18-20, Jesus said to His disciples, “On My account you will be brought before governors and kings as witnesses to them and to the Gentiles.
 But when they arrest you, do not worry about what to say or how to say it.
 At that time you will be given what to say, for it will not be you speaking, but the Spirit of your Father speaking through you.”

-Obviously, some of the princes favored Baruch and Jeremiah.
+Some princes favored Baruch and Jeremiah.
 They urged them to hide.
-They knew Jehoiakim was a prophet killer because he had previously executed Urijah the prophet.
+They knew Jehoiakim was a prophet killer because he previously killed Urijah.

 “And they went to the king, into the court; but they stored the scroll in the chamber of Elishama the scribe and told all the words in the hearing of the king.”
 Jeremiah 36:20